 - Median years until graduation for students whose degrees were conferred by the program: 8

-- The number depicts the averages years across the last 5 years of our doctoral training across different faculty members' labs.
-The doctoral degree is ordinarily achieved in six years (post Bachelor degree).
+- The number depicts the average years across the last 5 years of our doctoral training across different faculty members' labs.
+The doctoral degree is ordinarily achieved in six years (post-Bachelor degree).

 - Number of students enrolled in the program: 27

 - Number of students no longer enrolled for any reason other than conferral of degree: 0